Keywords - Overview

 -episode Used on an episode of a series to assign a genre where that particular episode is "out of the ordinary" and is unlike most others in the series i.e. "musical-episode" on Buffy the Vampire Slayer: Once More, with Feeling.
 Especially useful for anthology series.

-To report a duplicate keyword please go to our contact form and select IMDb Contributor > I need help and haven't submitted an update > Titles > Other title issues followed by E-mail including the details of the keywords you think should be combined.
+To report a duplicate keyword please go to our contact form and let us know the details of the keywords you think should be combined.